KIMBERLY ALLEN | MA

 Room: 7A | On Faculty Since: 2018

 Derek Reading is an alumni of NSAA (class of 2012) who just couldn't get enough of NSAA so he came back as a teacher!
-He now teaches Middle School Math, High School Algebra 1-2, and sponsors NSAA's LGBTQ club.
+He now teaches Middle School Math.
 He graduated from Arizona State University with a BAE in Elementary Education.
 Before his time at ASU, he attended Scottsdale Community College where he had the opportunity to be a researcher for Arizona Mathematics Partnership (AMP), an NSF funded project where Maricopa Community College math and education faculty provided professional development for middle school math teachers.
 Mr. Reading’s philosophy on teaching math stems heavily from AMP’s philosophy that math is not about remembering tricks and algorithms; it is about understanding where mathematical processes come from and exploring reasoning through communication.
-This will be Mr. Reading’s first year teaching at NSAA.
-In his spare time, he loves to jam on his guitar (Taylor Swift, Delta Rae, and Sara Bareilles are his favorites), scrapbook and do other crafts, and travel around Arizona.
+This will be Mr. Reading’s second year teaching at NSAA, and fourth year teaching overall.
+In his spare time, he loves to jam on his guitar and listen to music (Taylor Swift, Delta Rae, Lorde, and Sara Bareilles are his favorites), scrapbook and do other crafts, read and watch Game of Thrones, and travel around Arizona.